 Penalty: a fine of $12 000 and imprisonment for 12 months.

+(2A) However, if the authorised applicant named in a covert search warrant has died or is unavailable, the report may be given to the judge by another police officer of the same or higher rank who has been nominated by the Commissioner, in writing, to replace the original authorised applicant.

+(2B) A replacement police officer under subsection (2A) must give the judge who issued the warrant (or, in the absence of that judge, the Chief Justice) a written report about the execution of the warrant in accordance with this section.

+Penalty for this subsection: a fine of $12 000 and imprisonment for 12 months.

-(2) The report must be given to the judge within 7 days after —
+(2) If the warrant was not executed, the report must be given to the judge within 7 days after the expiry date specified in the warrant.

-(a) if the warrant was executed — the day on which it was executed;
+(3A) If the warrant was executed, then within 7 days after the day on which it was executed —

-(b) if the warrant was not executed — the expiry date specified in the warrant.
+(a) the report must be given to the judge; or

+(b) an interim report, together with an application for an extension of time to give the report, must be given to the judge.

+(3B) If the judge grants an extension of time to give the report, the report must be given to the judge on or before the date specified in the extension of time.

 (3) If the warrant was executed, the report must —

 (a) state the date and time it was executed;

-(b) describe each place that was entered under the warrant;
+(b) describe each place or vehicle that was entered under the warrant;

-(c) if known, state the name of each occupier of each place that was entered under the warrant;
+(c) if known, state the name of each occupier of each place, and person in charge of each vehicle, that was entered under the warrant;

 (d) name each person who executed or assisted in executing the warrant;